anirudhadargar/Journal/README.md

+## 4th March
+- Meet with my manager.
+- Stand up meet with all team members.
+- Continued with the tutorial on python flask.
+Learnt template inheritance, forms, database on flask.

 ## 1st March
 - Meet with my manager.
 - Meet with other memebers of the team.
 Everybody updated about the work they had done.